sawyer-shi/dify-plugins-file_converter/README.md

 ### Text Conversions
 - **Text to PDF**: Convert plain text files to PDF format
 - **Text to Word**: Convert plain text files to Word documents

+### CSV Conversions
+- **CSV to Excel**: Convert CSV files to Excel format with automatic column width adjustment
+- **Excel to CSV**: Convert Excel files to CSV format, supporting all worksheets
+- **CSV to PDF**: Convert CSV files to PDF format with smart layout optimization and automatic column width adjustment

 ## Technical Advantages